 On August 29, 2005, Hurricane Katrina made landfall in southeastern Louisiana.
-In New Orleans, dozens of levees and floodwalls failed, and water poured into the city, plunging eighty percent of it underwater.
+In New Orleans, dozens of levees and floodwalls failed, and water poured into the city, plunging 80 percent of it underwater.
 Tens of thousands of survivors waited for days for rescue—some in attics or on rooftops; others waded to higher ground, or to the Superdome in search of shelter and resources.
-Faced with a creepingly slow government response, residents collected basic necessities from pharmacies and grocery stores that were otherwise shuttered and out-of-business.
+Faced with a creepingly slow government response, residents collected basic necessities from pharmacies and grocery stores that were otherwise shuttered and out of business.

 A police captain told officers they could shoot looters; ultimately, police shot a number of people in the days following the storm, killing several of them.
 Years later, Blanco said the media had amplified stories officials couldn’t verify, and that any “rampant violence that was reported was definitely out of proportion to the reality.”
 A former New Orleans Times-Picayune reporter told The Lens, a nonprofit newsroom, that many of the inflammatory details that featured in post-Katrina coverage stemmed from “people who would ordinarily be considered reliable sources,” including the mayor and the police superintendent.